JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercise 7: script that creates a new global variable exercise 8: script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE exercise 9: script that prints the result of POWER divided by DIVIDE
+exercise 7: script that creates a new global variable exercise 8: script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE exercise 9: script that prints the result of POWER divided by DIVIDE exercise 10: script that displays the result of BREATH to the power LOVE